suryansh4424/VM_Scheduler-CloudSim/Readme.md

 - Feature engineering was performed by creating a "Next_CPU_Usage" column, shifting the data to model future predictions.

 3. Modeling:
-Three predictive models were applied to forecast the CPU usage:
+Three predictive models were cpmapred to forecast the CPU usage:
-- Decision Tree Regressor
+- Linear Regression
-- Random Forest Regressor
+- Gated Recurrent Unit (GRU)
-- Gradient Boosting Regressor
+- Bidirectional LSTM
 These models were trained on the preprocessed dataset and evaluated using metrics such as Mean Squared Error (MSE) and R-Squared (R2) score to gauge prediction accuracy.

 4. Results: